ComradDoge/DogeEU4/README.md

 - Althingi Faction slightly reworked, removed ability to raid and added 10% manpower and recovery.
 - Althingi Government: Development Reduction removed
 - Republican elections work a bit different now, integrated from SpiritBaker and Lostack.
 Supposed to make long election republics viable, 1 point gain only (instead 1+ in all three) but overall you start with above average rulers.
 Overall, tho 666 should harder to achieve but on average you will have better leaders.
+- Divinity also gets 50% reform progress growth at 100 legitimacy
 - Peoples Republic of China has its own naming scheme (Chairman, Chairwoman, Peoples Republic)

 Economy
 - Being over forcelimit (navy and army) cost factor set to 3>6
 - Bankruptcy: Duration is 5>10 years, timeframe that buildings will be destroyed 5>10 years
+- Advisors are no longer cheap as hell from events

 Military
 - Professionalism: Slacken Recruitment Standards costs 10% instead of 5% professionalism
 - Marines: Naval Shock damage taken 25%>10%
+- AI is much MORE aggressive in declaring wars.
+Define value 200>400
+- TEST: Player will be (directly) less targeted just because its a player
+- Tuned down in previous patches already, but mentioning here that the galore of AI condotierri is less now than previously

 Other
 - Casus Belli: Excomunication AE 50%>75%